lbroudoux/v2.microcks.io/content/_index.md

 tools_intregrate_support:
   enable : true
   title : "Supported by"
   content: "The following companies support us by letting us use their products for free.
 Interested in supporting us too?
-[Email us](mailto:info@microcks.io) for more info."
+[Contact us](https://github.com/microcks/microcks/blob/master/MAINTAINERS.md) for more info."
   # dirty hack with a 1x1px png transparent image, but it work
   image : "images/1x1-00000000"